kokizzu/svelte-mpa/README.md

 just copy latest `build.js` to your project directory and then `npm i` or `pnpm i`

-or if you want to use Svelte-4 from previously Svelte-3:
+or if you want to use Svelte-4 from previous version that uses Svelte-3:

 ```
 # copy latest build.js to your project directory